 But they’ve got a lot of worries ranging from the Northern Pass to excessive development and even over-reliance on the internet, according to a series of hearings conducted by the North Country Council, a regional planning group.

+The newsletter typically announces events in the next week.
 The calendar shows you events in the coming months.

 20th ANNUAL ECONOMIC DEVELOPMENT CELEBRATION

 Thurs.
 Nov.
 15, 3:30 - 5:30 P.M., Littleton Opera House, 2 Union Street, Littleton.
 News, presentations and surprises in honor of this year’s beautifully decorated Main Street.
 Event includes presentation of the LACC Business Leader of the Year award.

 Speakers at The Flying Monkey in Plymouth spoke before the so-called 361 Commission which the state established to consider how to handle new utility projects and whether it is feasible to bury lines rather than use towers.
 Photo by Chris Jensen for NHPR

 Van McLeod, the commissioner of the state's Department of Cultural Resources, left, and Tai Freligh of the Division of Travel and Tourism Development met in the Littleton Opera House with those involved in the arts.
 Photo by Chris Jensen for NHPR